Commercial Auto Physical Damage Coverage

 - Blowouts and other tire damage

 The last two groups of perils (wear and tear, blowouts, etc.) are excluded because they are considered maintenance issues.
 These exclusions do not apply to a covered auto that has been stolen.

 Limits and Deductibles

 With a few exceptions, physical damage coverage is not subject to a limit.
-Instead, your insurer will pay the lesser of the following:
+Instead, your insurer will pay the lesser of:

 - the actual cash value of the damaged vehicle or equipment; or

 - the cost to repair or replace it

 If the cost to repair your vehicle exceeds its actual cash value, your insurer will likely declare the vehicle a total loss.

 Each physical damage coverage is subject to a separate deductible.
 For instance, you may choose Comprehensive coverage with a $500 deductible and Collision coverage with a $1,000 deductible.
 You can reduce your physical damage premiums by increasing your deductibles.

 A loss payment you receive for a physical damage claim may be net of your deductible (meaning your deductible has already have been subtracted).
 Alternatively, the insurer may calculate your loss payment without the deductible and then bill you for the deductible amount.